matchory/data-pipe/README.md

 to suggest changes to the data.
 There are two types of nodes currently:

-#### Data enriching nodes
+#### Collector nodes
-Nodes that enhance a record with additional information are _data enriching nodes_.
+Nodes that enhance a record with additional information are called _collector nodes_.
 These nodes may optionally define a _cost_: It is used to order those nodes by cost, and determine whether executing additional nodes is even necessary.
 Imagine you have two data sources -- your own, internal database, and an external system that charges per API call.
 The node for your database will have a lower cost than that or the external API.
 Now, if we're looking for a piece of information, we'll first execute the "cheaper" node (your internal database), then, _only if it can't satisfy our request_, we'll also execute the more expensive node.

 The more nodes you have, the more apparent the advantage of granular costs will be: Information will always be acquired with the cheapest means possible.

-#### Post-processing nodes
+#### Transformer nodes
-Post-processing nodes allow you to refine, modify, or compare previously gathered information.
+Transformer nodes allow you to refine, modify, or compare previously gathered information.
 This is different from data enriching nodes, as they're typically executed _after_ those nodes.

 ### Best-Fit change application